pehu71/hw_3/README.md

 # Movie Agent with database
-AI Agent written with Langchain/Langgraph
+Reason and Act Agent written with Langchain/Langgraph, using LLM and tools which work with database.

 # Database
 SQL Lite database filled with data from open sources.
 There is some 500+ movies in it.
 I compiled the data myself - feel free to use.

 # Specs
-The agent is explicitly instructed to use data from this database when talking with user.
+The chatbot is explicitly instructed to use data from this database when chatting with user.

 # Running the code

 ## API Key
-Please create an `.env` file and place your Open AI API Key there.
+Please create an `.env` file and place your OpenAI API Key there.

 ## Run
 ```bash